nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

       Default Gateway: 192.168.83.100 (pfSense)
       DNS: leave blank for now
 ```
-Restart the PC to ensure the static IP was set.
+Restart the PC to ensure the network settings were saved.
 ![cmd ipconfig](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-10%20144719.png)
 5. Now we will add Active Directory Domain Services.
 In Server Manager choose:
 ```